South Africa national rugby union team: 2007 Rugby World Cup victory

-2018–present: The Erasmus/Kolisi era and 2019 Rugby World Cup victory
+2018–present: Erasmus/Kolisi era and Rugby World Cup success

 Following the sacking of Allister Coetzee in February 2018, Rassie Erasmus was named head coach of the national team, alongside his duties as Director of Rugby at SA Rugby, on 1 March 2018 and immediately decided to appoint Siya Kolisi as the new Springbok captain, a landmark decision.

 In his first match in charge, Erasmus awarded thirteen new players their first test cap, in a one-off match in Washington, D.C. in a 22–20 loss to Wales.
 A week later, he secured his first win, a 42–39 victory over England, during their three-test series.
 The series title was clinched in the second test, with the Springboks winning 23–12, to secure a series victory.
 However, South Africa were unable to gain the clean-sweep, after losing the third test, 25–10.
 During the 2018 Rugby Championship, Erasmus led the Springboks to second, their best placing since 2014.
 The 2018 Championship saw South Africa win three games, including a thrilling 36–34 victory over New Zealand in Wellington, South Africa's first win in New Zealand since 2009.
 Erasmus later revealed that had the Springboks lost that match, he would have resigned: "We [had recently] lost to Australia and Argentina, and if we didn't win in Wellington I would have resigned ...
 I have never lost three games in a row as a coach and if I did that I don't deserve to be a Springbok coach.
 We played New Zealand in Wellington and that was important, as if we lost it I wouldn't be here."
 South Africa came within moments of reclaiming the Freedom Cup in the final round, but an All Black try in the dying moments of the game helped New Zealand snatch victory in 32–30 win in Pretoria and retain the cup.

+2019 Rugby World Cup

 The Springboks won the 2019 Rugby World Cup in Japan after defeating England 32–12 in the final.
 It was the first time that a Black South African rugby captain got to lift the Webb Ellis Cup, as well as the first time that a team won a final with a defeat in pool stages, the captain being Siya Kolisi who presented South African president Cyril Ramaphosa the number 6 jersey to commemorate Nelson Mandela, who wore the same numbered jersey during the 1995 Rugby World Cup.

 The final match between South Africa and England served as a rematch between the two in reference to the 2007 Rugby World Cup final.
 This marks the third time South Africa has won the World Cup which ties the team with the All Blacks for most Rugby World Cup wins.